Edge Scalp Ink

 Days 5-7: Gentle Cleansing & Light Living

-After day 4, you can gently wash your scalp with lukewarm water and mild soap.
-Avoid scrubbing, and let the scalp air dry.
-At this point, light activity is okay, but avoid anything that causes excessive perspiration or skin irritation.
+After day 4, you can begin gently washing your scalp with lukewarm water and mild soap.

 Days 8-14: Building A Routine To Support Long-Term Results